-The Indiana Clinical and Translational Sciences Institute (CTSI), in cooperation with the IU Center for Global Health and partners at the University of Notre Dame and Purdue University, seeks to foster innovative global health research partnerships and projects to improve the health and well-being of Hoosiers and marginalized communities around the world.
-This effort encourages multi-disciplinary collaboration to solve the world's most critical health challenges.
+The Indiana Clinical and Translational Sciences Institute (CTSI), in cooperation with the IU Center for Global Health Equity and partners at the University of Notre Dame and Purdue University, seeks to foster innovative global health research partnerships and projects to improve the health and well-being of Hoosiers and marginalized communities around the world.
+This effort encourages multi-disciplinary collaborations between academic, community-based organizations and public and private sector partners across multiple countries to solve the world's most critical health challenges.
 The Indiana CTSI has provided a platform for its partners to strengthen global health research partnerships through the concept of reciprocal innovation.
-In global health research, reciprocal innovation is a collaborative process to exchange lessons learned and co-develop technology and health innovations and to test health interventions with mutual benefit to partners in the United States and with at least one global partner elsewhere in the world.
+In global health research, reciprocal innovation is a collaborative process to co-develop health innovations (e.g., interventions, technologies, policies) and to test health interventions with mutual benefit to partners in the United States and with at least one global partner elsewhere in the world and to exchange lessons learned.